 Continued with our commitment to analyze existing processes in our organization, improving them, and identifying the pertinent variables and factors so as to monitor behavior, measure progress, and control the processes.
-During fiscal year 2019-20, we continued updating internal data to the Centro de Información Gubernamental (CIG), to support the auditors.
-This process, as well as the audit plan, was delayed from March to June due to the government's lockdown executive order imposed to control the COVID-19 virus widespread.
+During fiscal year 2020-21, we continued updating internal data to the Centro de Información Gubernamental (CIG), to support the auditors.
+This process, as well as the audit plan, was delayed from March to June 2020 due to the government's lockdown executive order imposed to control the Covid-19 virus widespread.
 We continued conducting surveys and publishing the results to measure customer satisfaction of the external orientations and trainings offered to the public employees.
-Also, we published the results report of the Employee Engagement Survey.
-This report includes the OCPR employee engagement and aspects of performance management that will help drive the potential for achieving better workplace conditions supportive of engagement.
-The OCPR met 80% of the quality objectives defined for the year.
+The OCPR met approximately 80% of the quality objectives defined for the year.